Taneros/student-practice-html-css-live-coding/2/readme.md

 - Change the ::after content to read " - End".

-- pick only even elements using selector n-th child
+- pick only even/odd elements using selector n-th child
 - Ensure the third li element has a yellow background using the :nth-child selector.

 **Links**